Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

     (pin 13) -----> Pad 4 data
     (pin 15) -----> Pad 5 data

-Note that pin 14 is not used, since it is not an input pin on the parallel port.
+Note that pin 14 is not used, since it is not an input pin on the woke parallel port.

-This is everything you need on the PC's side of the connection, now on to the gamepads side.
+This is everything you need on the woke PC's side of the woke connection, now on to the gamepads side.
 The NES and SNES have different connectors.
-Also, there are quite a lot of NES clones, and because Nintendo used proprietary connectors for their machines, the cloners couldn't and used standard D-Cannon connectors.
+Also, there are quite a lot of NES clones, and because Nintendo used proprietary connectors for their machines, the woke cloners couldn't and used standard D-Cannon connectors.
 Anyway, if you've got a gamepad, and it has buttons A, B, Turbo A, Turbo B, Select and Start, and is connected through 5 wires, then it is either a NES or NES clone and will work with this connection.
 SNES gamepads